#FAT25 · HNY: Rock’n’ Roll ’96 • Gizz Butt

 Track is available for download on our Patreon and Boosty!
 Your support will be greatly appreciated.

-P.S. – Later we’ll also tell you the story of third version of Rock’n’Roll from 1998 and share the recreation of this legendary track!
+P.S. – You can also read the story of third version of Rock’n’Roll from 1998 and find there the recreation of this version!

 Headmasters: ALL SOUVENIRS & GIZZ BUTT